stefreak/syselevenstack-documentation/english/docs/documentation/networking.md

 * Click on the subnet you want to connect to
 * Click on "Edit Subnet" and go to "Subnet Details".
 * Under "Host Routes" we can now set the route.
-* Specify the ip range (e.g. 10.0.0.0/24) and the ip address of the specific router interface.
+* Specify the IP range (e.g. `10.0.0.0/24`) and the IP address of the specific router interface.
 * Click "Submit" to save the host route

 Repeat the process with the other subnet.